 “What do we do tomorrow?”

-“Find accountant number two and let one of the girls connect to his brain.
+“Find the accountant and let one of the girls connect to his brain.
 While he’s marinating in the dark, we collect client data.
 I hope he doesn’t have two hundred clients.”

 “He’s a one horse show, he couldn’t handle two hundred clients, and we’re looking for the top twenty five percent wealth-wise.”